Online Updating Huber Robust Regression for Big Data Streams: Introduction

 \subsection{Motivations}

-Although quantile regression, belonging to M-estimation, is investigated thoroughly, other members in M-estimation family, like Huber regression\citep{Huber1964Robust} is lack of research.
-When data points are identified as outliers, Huber regression transforms loss function from quadratic form into linear form to cut down weights, thus achieving good robustness to outliers.
-As a result, Huber regression can be an alternative to quantile regression in solving outlier problems.
-However there is little research on utilizing Huber regression in big data analysis, leading to certain research gap.
-The only literature we can find is Luo's(\citeyear{luoDistributedAdaptiveHuber2022}) work.
+While quantile regression is investigated thoroughly, other members in M-estimation family, such as Huber regression\citep{Huber1964Robust}, have received litte attention.
+Huber regression transforms the loss of big residuals from quadratic form into linear form to cut down weights, thus achieving good robustness to outliers.
+Therefore, Huber regression presents a feasible alternative to quantile regression in solving outlier-related problems.
+Regrettably, there has been little research on the use of Huber regression in big data analysis.
+To date, the only literature used Huber loss in big data regression is Luo's(\citeyear{luoDistributedAdaptiveHuber2022}) work.
 They embedded Huber loss function in Jordan's CSL\citep{jordanCommunicationEfficientDistributedStatistical2019} framework, adding two data-driven parameters in Huber regression to achieve a balance of statistical optimization and communication efficiency.
 Nonetheless, there is no literature focusing on combining Huber regression with online updating to solve analysis in big data streams.

-In order to solve the two challenges aforementioned in big data analysis, we propose a novel online updating algorithm for Huber regression, which combines the maximum likelihood idea in Wang's(\citeyear{wangRenewableQuantileRegression2022}) online updating algorithm and Huber regression.
-The resulting estimator in the algorithm is renewed with current data and summary statistics of historical data, which is computationally efficient.
-Meanwhile, we prove that the proposed estimator is asymptotically equivalent with Oracle estimator using entire dataset and has lower computation complexity compared with Oracle one.
+In order to solve the storage limitation and outlier problems aforementioned in big data streams analysis, we propose a novel Online Updating Huber Regression algorithm, which is inspired by the maximum likelihood idea in Wang's(\citeyear{wangRenewableQuantileRegression2022}) online updating algorithm.
+The resulting online updating estimator in our algorithm is renewed by current data and summary statistics of historical data, which is computationally efficient.
+Specifically, by assuming local estimators generated from a multivariate normal distribution and analyzing it from the view of maximum likelihood, a weighted least square type objective function can be obtained.
+In the objective function, two key features of each batch can be extracted, which can be updated and easily operated in big data streams.
+Meanwhile, we prove that the proposed estimator is asymptotically equivalent to Oracle estimator using the entire dataset and has lower computation complexity compared with Oracle one.
 Numerical experiments on both simulation and real data are also included to verify the theoretical results and illustrate the good performance of our new method.